ashereth/HTTP-Server/README.md

 # HTTP Server

-This directory contains source code and other files for Assignment 2.

 # Description
 httpserver.c is a simple implementation of an http server that can process get and put requests sent \